D'Wayne Eskridge: Seattle Seahawks

 Eskridge was selected by the Seattle Seahawks in the second round (56th overall) of the 2021 NFL draft.
 On May 14, 2021, Eskridge signed his four-year rookie contract with Seattle, which was for $5.9 million in total in addition to a signing bonus of $1.6 million.

 On October 7, 2021, Eskridge was placed on injured reserve with a concussion.
 He was activated on November 12.
 On December 5, Eskridge scored his first NFL touchdown on a 7-yard pass from Russell Wilson in a 30–23 victory over the San Francisco 49ers.
 As a rookie, he recorded ten receptions for 64 yards and one touchdown in ten games.

 On November 26, 2022, Eskridge was placed on injured reserve with a broken hand.
 He appeared in ten games in the 2022 season.
 He had seven receptions for 58 yards.

 Eskridge was suspended the first six games of the 2023 season for violating the NFL's personal conduct policy.
 The league penalty followed an inquiry into a February 2023 arrest on misdemeanor charges after a confrontation with the mother of his child.
 He appeared in four games in the 2023 season.

 Eskridge was waived by the Seahawks on August 27, 2024.

 Miami Dolphins

-On August 29, 2024, Eskridge was signed to the Miami Dolphins practice squad.
+On August 29, 2024, Eskridge was signed to the Miami Dolphins' practice squad.
 He was promoted to the active roster on October 25.

 On May 12, 2025, Eskridge re-signed with the Dolphins.
+In 13 appearances for Miami, he recorded four receptions for 62 scoreless yards.
+On December 27, Eskridge was placed on season-ending injured reserve due to a toe injury suffered in Week 16 against the Cincinnati Bengals.